d1mnewz/interviews/README.md

 * What do you do when you get stuck on some problem for too long?
 * Tell me your 3 best failures

 # What you can ask company
 Don't ask them if you just wanna make an impression because you will.
 And it's gonna be a freaking bad impression - asking by template without enthusiasm.

 ## Project
+* What project I will start with?
+Describe the problem it solves.
+Describe the technical stack chosen and which tasks I will asked to solve there.
+* Do you have any code review process?
+* What is the structure of environment I will be working in?
+Will I have managers attached to me and, if so, then how much?
+Who will provide me with the work to do?
+* Will I have an ability to communicate with the client side?
+How much time will I communicate in English everyday?
+* Which instruments does your company use for development?
+Is there any limitations?

 ## General
+- Do you have shower to use at your place?
+Does anyone use it?
+- Do you have library at your place?
+Name a few books there.
+- Does project offers any business trips/onsites?
+- Do you have any teambuildings and what they look like?
+- Do you know anything about your employees hobbies?
+What they are interested in?
+- Do you have any internal tech talks to improve technical expertise of your employees?
+If so, who is in charge for that?
+- Do you use any time logging system?
+- Describe the paid vacations policy.
+- Describe the process of salary review/performance review.
+What are the factors included in forming my salary?
+- Do you have any competence matrix?
+- Will I be able to work remotely?
+If so, then how much time/month?
+- How flexible the schedule is?
+- How often will I have to over-time and how it's payed?
+- Which devices will I be provided to work with - laptops/PCs, monitors, smartphones for testings etc.
+- Do you provide any insurance?
+If so, describe it briefly.
+- Do you offer parking space for your employees?
+For car/bike.
+- Do you have any probationary period for new employees?
+- Do you have something like 13th salary or premiums?